maxsitt/insect-detect-docs/docs/software/pisetup.md

 PiJuice Zero connected to the Raspberry Pi, you can skip this and the following step and directly continue with the [OAK-1 configuration](#oak-1-configuration).

-To begin, we will have to install the PiJuice package and its dependencies by running the following in the SSH Terminal:
+First install the PiJuice package and its dependencies by running:

 ``` bash
 sudo apt-get install pijuice-base